KrMayank02/KrMayank02/README.md

 ## 🚀 About Me

-🚀Experienced Technology Leader with 14-years of career in Software Quality Engineering, DevOps & Cloud.
-With a recently completed Post Graduate Degree in DevOps from Caltech CTME and a CKA (Certified Kubernetes Administrator) certification, I am bridging the gap between development, testing, and production.
+🚀Experienced Technology Leader with 14-years of career in **Software Quality Engineering, DevOps & Cloud**.
+With a recently completed **Post Graduate Program in DevOps from Caltech CTME** and a **CKA (Certified Kubernetes Administrator)** certification, I am **bridging the gap between development, testing, and production.**

-🚀Realized that the future of quality is in automation and robust infrastructure, I pivoted my focus into DevOps to apply my expertise in system reliability to containerized and cloud-native environments where software quality meets infrastructure reliability.
+🚀Having strong knowledge base and intensive hands-on experience in **DevOps, DevSecOps and AWS-DevOps Methodology**, I apply them to the Containerized & Cloud-native environments where software quality meets infrastructure reliability.

-🚀My deep background in QA and "Quality-First" mindset, gives me a unique perspective on DevOps - I don’t just build pipelines; I ensure they are resilient, secure, and deliver high-quality code at speed.
-I am passionate about Infrastructure as Code (IaC), container orchestration, and automating the entire release lifecycle and have gained expertise in DevOps methodology and tools like Jenkins (CI/CD), Ansible, Terraform, Docker, Kubernetes, Prometheus, AWS DevOps, ELK etc.
+🚀My deep background in QA and **"Quality-First"** mindset, gives me a unique perspective on DevOps - I don’t just build pipelines; I ensure they are **resilient, secure, and deliver high-quality** code at speed.
+I am passionate about **Infrastructure as Code (IaC), Container Orchestration, and Automating** the entire release lifecycle using Tools & Technologies like Jenkins (CI/CD), Ansible, Terraform, Docker, Kubernetes, Prometheus, AWS DevOps, ELK etc.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...